Girbons/mangarock/README.md

 )

 func main() {
-    // there are 2 way to initialize a client
+    // there are 2 ways to initialize a client
     // the first one is using `NewClient` client := mangarock.NewClient()